TeachBooks/TeachBooks-Favourites/README.md

-# TeachBooks Favorites
+# TeachBooks Favourites

-A collection of our favorite Sphinx extensions for use in JupyterBooks.
+A collection of our favourite Sphinx extensions for use in JupyterBooks.